RaysonSu/9645_computer_science/9645_vault/9645_course_notes/obsidian_and_markdown/marp.md

 For unordered, use * instead of -.

-For ordered, use ) after the enumerator.
+For ordered, use 1) style enumerators instead of 1.

 ---